GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 Read-write complexity: 2^15.287712379549449
 ```

-Contraction complexity can be analyzed from multiple complementary perspectives:
+Tensor contraction complexity can be analyzed through three complementary lenses:

-- *Time complexity* ($100^4$ operations): Represents the total number of floating-point operations (FLOPs) required for the contraction.
-For einsum operations, this equals the product of all unique index dimensions, since each unique index either participates in summation or appears in the output.
-As we'll see later, smart contraction ordering can dramatically reduce this complexity.
+*Time complexity* ($≈ 100^4$ operations): The total number of floating-point operations (FLOPs) required for contraction.
+For einsum operations, this generally equals the product of all unique index dimensions—each combination of index values requires one multiplication and addition.
+Crucially, intelligent contraction ordering can reduce this from exponential to polynomial scaling.

-- *Space complexity* ($100^2$ elements): Measures the peak memory requirement for storing the largest intermediate tensor generated during contraction.
-This determines the minimum memory needed to execute the computation.
+*Space complexity* ($≈ 100^2$ elements): The peak memory footprint needed to store the largest intermediate tensor during contraction.
+This represents the computational "bottleneck" that determines whether a calculation is feasible on available hardware.

-- *Read-write complexity* ($4 times 100^2$ operations): Quantifies total memory bandwidth usage by counting all floating-point numbers transferred between memory and processor throughout the contraction.
-This metric captures the cumulative cost of accessing all intermediate tensors and often determines real-world performance on bandwidth-limited systems.
+*Read-write complexity* ($≈ 4 × 100^2$ operations): The total memory bandwidth consumed by transferring all intermediate results between storage and processor.
+On modern architectures where memory access often dominates arithmetic costs, this metric frequently determines practical performance.

 While `EinCode` objects are callable and can directly perform contractions: